 Besides those major differences, both web IDEs have much in common, e.g. the usage of the language server protocol (LSP).
-Anyways, Eclipse Theia, for the web IDE part, looks like the clear winner here.
-The Eclipse Che GWT IDE is currently still a little more feature rich and “ready to be used out of the box” if you just want to start coding.
-However, Eclipse Theia seems like a more future-proof platform.
+Anyways, Eclipse Theia, for the web IDE part, is the clear winner and the more future-proof platform.
 Moreover, Red Hat, as the main driver behind Che has also engaged significant development efforts to improve and enrich Theia.

-In fact, you can treat Eclipse Theia as the mid-term successor of the Eclipse Che GWT IDE.
-Che 7 (which is approaching beta) is the first version to officially support Eclipse Theia as a client IDE.
+In fact, Eclipse Theia is the successor of the Eclipse Che GWT IDE.
+Che 7 (which has been released) is the first version to officially support Eclipse Theia as a client IDE.
 That means you can create workspaces on the Che workspace server, which provide access via a ready-to-be-used version of the Eclipse Theia IDE.

 Sidecar architecture in Che 7

 So if Che supports several IDEs, including Theia, and if the GWT IDE might be deprecated mid-term, that leads us to the final question of this article:

 What is the benefit of Eclipse Che compared to pure Eclipse Theia?

 Eclipse Theia or in general a web-based IDE is only one of the pieces you need to create and operate a cloud-based tool.
 While Theia also comes with its own server part, you need some place to deploy it.
 If you want to support one user with one workspace, you can just deploy your Theia backend somewhere and you are fine.